-Always choose plants that you won’t mind being destroyed.
-Hermit crabs are prone to damaging the plants in their habitat.
-At best, the flora may last for a few weeks.
-On average, your hermit crabs will methodically strip down the leaves, vines, and stalks.
+Always choose plants you don’t mind being destroyed, as hermit crabs will damage any plants in their habitat.
+Hermit crabs will methodically strip down the leaves, vines, and stalks.

-This may sound disastrous, but it’s actually good.
-It shows that your hermit crabs are in good health, willing to climb over new terrain and search for food.
-With the right plants, your shell-pets will gain nutrients and enrichment.
+This may sound disastrous, but it’s good news.
+It shows that your hermit crabs are in good health and willing to climb over new terrain and search for food.
+With the right plants, hermit crabs will gain nutrients and enrichment.
 However, this comes at the cost of the plant.

-So, if you hate to see your plants being destroyed, it’s best to stick with expendable options.
-These can include fake plants, as well as cheap, easily replaceable live plants.
+So, if you hate to see your plants being destroyed, only offer expendable options, such as fake plants and cheap, easily replaceable live plants.

 Best Hermit Crab Habitat Plants

-As a bonus, you don’t even need to plant them.
-Hang the air plants on the side of a tank with wires.
-This lessens your hermit crabs’ access to the plant and reduces their chances of destroying it.
+You don’t even need to plant them, as you can hang the air plants on the side of a tank with wires.
+This lessens your hermit crabs’ access to the plants and reduces their chances of destroying them.

-If you don’t mind your air plant being destroyed, you can place it unattached on the substrate.
+If you don’t mind destroying an air plant, you can put it unattached to the substrate.
 Your hermit crabs will love pushing it around.
-It may not be nice to the plant, but it’s great fun for your hermit crabs.
+It may not be nice for the plant, but it’s fun for hermit crabs.

 - Ionantha rubra